tresorit/cwac-endless/README.markdown

 Have `onException()` return `true` if you want to retry loading data in the background, `false` otherwise.

+If your exceptional situation has recovered (e.g., you now have Internet access where before you did not), call `restartAppending()`, and the normal logic will resume on the next scroll-to-the-bottom.

 ### The Threading

 By default, `EndlessAdapter` will use `AsyncTask` with the classic